sait-wbdv/fall-2021/src/assignments/cpnt200/assignment-1.md

 description: Set up and Deploy a NuxtJS boiler plate page for static site generation
 ---
 - Due: Monday November 22 @ 11:59PM
-- Submit Zipped project, github repo, and link to netlify to brightspace
+- Submit Zipped project, github repo, and link to netlify website to brightspace

 ## Instructions
 - Create a Nuxtjs Project